HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection

 \subsection{Cross-domain prototype transfer}

 We evaluate cross-domain classification performance with prototypes compared to fine-tuned baselines.
 Prototype centroids are computed from the last-layer hidden states of the models using the training set of the target classification benchmark Eq.\eqref{eq:hate-prototypes} with 500 examples per class.
+To evaluate the effect of prototype size, we additionally examine smaller subsets (5–200 examples per class) in \S\ref{sec:prototype-selection}.
 We report fine-tuning domain (FT) - evaluation domain (Eval.) results in \autoref{tab:bert_opt_transfer}.
 Overall, prototypes significantly boost the performance of BERT- and OPT-based fine-tuned models across all cross-domain settings.
 The largest gains, relative to the FT baseline, for BERT occur when transferring from a HateXplain-tuned model to OLID (+20.42 F1) and to SBIC (+28.02 F1).
 For OPT, the biggest improvements are observed when transferring from a HateXplain-tuned model to SBIC (+19.87 F1) and from an IHC-tuned model to OLID (+18.16 F1) relative to the classification-head baseline.
 In all four cases, prototype-based performance approaches that of the classification-head baseline on FT data, with no statistically significant differences across seeds, except for OPT fine-tuned on both implicit benchmarks and BERT fine-tuned on SBIC (SBIC-SBIC and IHC-IHC rows marked with $^*$ in \autoref{tab:bert_opt_transfer}).

 Regarding in-domain performance versus transfer performance, fine-tuned BERT and OPT achieve the highest scores on OLID and SBIC (F1$\approx$80-82); however, prototypes from these models do not yield the largest cross-domain F1-score gains.
 We further discuss whether this performance can be improved with prototype selection.